mfessenden/SKTiled/docs/Tutorial/Coordinates.md

 ##Coordinate Conversion

-SpriteKit uses a coordinate system that is different from Tiled's; in SpriteKit, a SpriteKit node's origin is on the bottom-left, while Tiled's origin is top-left.
+SpriteKit uses a coordinate system that is different from Tiled's.
+In SpriteKit, scenes have an origin at the bottom-left, while Tiled sets the origin at top-left.

 To emulate this, the [`SKTilemap`](Classes/SKTilemap.html) node draws its layers starting at the origin and moving *downwards* into the negative y-space.
 To accommodate this, each layer type has conversion methods for converting points to coordinates and vice-versa: